New estimates for a class of non-local approximations of the total variation: The one-dimensional case

 \item The Cantor part of the derivative is supported on the set $C=C_+\cup C_-$, where

 \end{itemize} \end{lemma}

 \begin{proof} The first two properties are classical (see, for example, \cite[Theorem 3.28]{AFP}).

-The third property is a standard consequence of the Hahn decomposition and of Besicovitch differentiation Theorem (see \cite[Theorem~2.22]{AFP}), which on the real line holds also with one-sided closed intervals instead of closed balls (the proof, based on Vitali covering theorem, works without substantial modifications). \end{proof}
+As for the third property, we first observe that, on the real line, Besicovitch differentiation theorem \cite[Theorem~2.22]{AFP} holds also with one-sided closed intervals instead of closed balls.
+Indeed, the proof is based on a covering argument that in the one-dimensional case works also with one-sided intervals.
+As a consequence, if $\mu \perp \nu$ are two Radon measures supported on disjoint sets, it turns out that